iliyan-kostov9/aws-python-cdk-code-example/README.md

 ### Cleaning up

-Now we can easily destory our newly created CloudFormation stack simply by running:
+Now we can easily destroy our newly created CloudFormation stack simply by running:

 ```bash
 cdk destroy S3Sample